MrBenJ/modern-js-by-example/book/006-miscellaneous-tooling.md

 It's not just `process.env` variables, you set defaults and do validation on just about anything.

 Keep in mind that it's not only `get()` that can be sent to the handler.
-You can validate setting values on an object too:
+You can validate setting values on an object, too:

 ```js
 const Horse = new Proxy({}, {